-The Business Analytics Society (BAS) at The University of Tennessee was founded by students interested in business analytics, data, and statistics.
+The Business Analytics Society (BAS) at UT was founded by students interested in business analytics, data, and statistics.
 The Business Analytics Society meets regularly to promote real data exposure for members through hands-on work with organizations, speakers, networking opportunities, and community service projects.
 All interested students are welcome to join.

-&lt;sup>2Choose one from: BAS 310, BAS 340, BAS 370, BAS 454, BAS 471 or BAS 475 econ.haslam.utk.edu MAJORS
+2Choose one from: BAS 310, BAS 340, BAS 370, BAS 454, BAS 471 or BAS 475